Making a Music Video Storyboard | How to Make a Music Video

 #1 Decide on the pace and mood of your video

-Music videos for fast-paced songs commonly have rapid frame changes and a fast-moving camera, while music videos for a slower pace song often have fewer frame changes and and a slower moving camera.
+Music videos for fast-paced songs commonly have rapid frame changes and a fast-moving camera.
+Music videos for a slower pace song often have fewer frame changes and a slower moving camera.

 The best way to establish the right pace is to analyse the tempo of your song.
 If it’s a ballad, then you’ll probably want a slower pace – if it’s pop, a music video with higher energy may work better.
 Decide on the pace of your video as early as possible to keep the style consistent.

 #2 Define a clear music video concept